uebergeek999/Reddit-Simple-subreddit-word-cloud-generator-python/README.md

+# uebergeek999 fork of John Gee's subreddit wordcloud generator.
+Includes bug fix downloads to resolve nltk errors and a revision of the image generator to improve resolution.

 # Reddit Simple subreddit word cloud generator python using PRAW
 Python Jupyter notebook that prompts you for a subreddit's name, and generates a word cloud of the top 10 posts and saves word cloud to file